-This November, we invite you to join a reading group using the collection of essays Words for a Dying World: Stories of Grief and Courage from the Global Church, edited by Hannah Malcolm.
-As part of the BTS Center’s season of programming around ecological grief, we will gather to share responses and conversation around the text as well as ritual and grounding for our grief.
+In November 2021, we invited you to join a reading group using the collection of essays Words for a Dying World: Stories of Grief and Courage from the Global Church, edited by Hannah Malcolm.
+As part of the BTS Center’s season of programming around ecological grief, we gathered to share responses and conversation around the text as well as ritual and grounding for our grief.

-Over the course of four weekly sessions, we will read and discuss select essays from the book as a way of understanding ecological grief as both local and global, particular and universal.
-The program is oriented toward spiritual leaders* who are experiencing their own grief and may be seeking resources for their communities.
+Over the course of four weekly sessions, we read and discussed select essays from the book as a way of understanding ecological grief as both local and global, particular and universal.
+The program was oriented toward spiritual leaders* who were experiencing their own grief and may be seeking resources for their communities.

-We hope to offer a theologically grounded space in which to deeply engage with the spiritual impact of the climate crisis as well as a place in which to begin to name our losses and understand the ways in which we are carrying our grief.
+We offered a theologically grounded space in which we deeply engaged with the spiritual impact of the climate crisis as well as a place in which we began to name our losses and understand the ways in which we are carrying our grief.